Arthur Tappan Pierson

 Arthur Tappan Pierson (March 6, 1837 – June 3, 1911) was an American Presbyterian pastor, Christian leader, missionary and writer who preached over 13,000 sermons, wrote over fifty books, and gave Bible lectures as part of a transatlantic preaching ministry that made him famous in Scotland, England, and Korea.
-He was a consulting editor for the original "Scofield Reference Bible" (1909) for his friend, C. I. Scofield and was also a friend of D. L. Moody, George Müller (whose biography 'George Muller of Bristol' he wrote), Adoniram Judson Gordon, and C. H. Spurgeon, whom he succeeded in the pulpit of the Metropolitan Tabernacle, London, from 1891 to 1893.
+He was a consulting editor for the original "Scofield Reference Bible" (1909) for his friend, C. I. Scofield and was also a friend of D. L. Moody, George Müller (whose biography George Muller of Bristol he wrote), Adoniram Judson Gordon, and C. H. Spurgeon, whom he succeeded in the pulpit of the Metropolitan Tabernacle, London, from 1891 to 1893.
 Throughout his career, Pierson filled several pulpit positions around the world as an urban pastor who cared passionately for the poor.

 Pierson was also a pioneer advocate of faith missions who was determined to see the world evangelized in his generation.
 Prior to 1870, there had been only about 2000 missionaries from the United States in full-time service, roughly ten percent of whom had engaged in work among Native Americans.
 A great movement of foreign missions began in the 1880s and accelerated into the 20th century, in some measure due to the work of Pierson.
 He acted as the elder statesman of the student missionary movement and was the leading evangelical advocate of foreign missions in the late 19th century.
 After retiring, he visited Korea in 1910.
 His visiting established the Pierson Memorial Union Bible Institute (today Pyeongtaek University) in 1912.
 Delavan Leonard Pierson was his first son.
-He was buried in his grave in Green-Wood Cemetery.
+He was buried in Green-Wood Cemetery.